wbjang/code-nerf/README.md

-# code-nerf
+# CodeNeRF

-Official repository for CodeNeRF
+This is the official implementation of CodeNeRF : Disentangled Neural Radiance Fields for Object Categories